Azure/caf-terraform-landingzones-accelerator/configuration/demo/level0/launchpad/README.md

-# Launchpad - scenario 100
+# Launchpad - demo

-The 100 scenario is designed to demonstrate a basic functional foundations to store Terraform state on Azure storage and use it centrally.
+The demo scenario is designed to demonstrate a basic functional foundations to store Terraform state on Azure storage and use it centrally.
 The focus of this scenario is to be able to deploy a basic launchpad from a remote machine and use the portal to review the settings in a non-constrained environment.
-For example in this scenario you can go to the Key Vaults and view the secrets from the portal, a feature that is disabled in the 300+ scenarios.
+For example in this scenario you can go to the Key Vaults and view the secrets from the portal, a feature that is disabled in more complex scenarios.
-We recommend using the 100 scenario for demonstration purposes.

 An estimated time of 5 minutes is required to deploy this scenario.